SBB Historic: Schaltplan – two circuit diagrams of the Ce 6/8 III crocodile

 The current transformer to the blocking relay

 The blocking relay was fed by the special current transformer on the locomotive roof of the 10401-10450 locomotives and the tripping current transformer built into the main switch on the 10451-10460 machines.
 In the event of a violent short circuit, this prevented the main switch from being triggered by the maximum current or zero voltage relay until the overhead line was switched off by the line switch in the substation.
-If the locomotive driver noticed that the blocking relay had responded, the machine could under no circumstances be energized again.
+If the locomotive driver noticed that the blocking relay had responded, the machine could under no circumstances be energised again.

 Battery There is a generator circuit [B2] that contains a generator [108] and a battery [111].
 If you open the Main index table (below) and do a search on «battery» you will see that there are more pieces in that circuit.
 I have not been able to find out about the voltage.
 I can count 8 elements per battery unit, 16 in the series connection.
 If the battery were of lead–acid construction, the voltage would be 16 * 2.1V = 33.6V.
 If the battery were a nickel–cadmium type the voltage would be 16 * 1.2V = 19.2V.
 I assume lead-acid.